WordPress as Persistent Memory for AI Agents

 • No serialization — plain markdown, human-readable, git-friendly

-• All three core files created on activation with starter templates
+• Core files created on activation with starter templates

 Storage: Custom MySQL table {prefix}_datamachine_chat_sessions

 Full conversation history persisted in the database.
 Sessions survive page reloads and browser restarts.
-Configurable retention (default 90 days) with automatic cleanup via Action Scheduler.
+Agent-scoped via agent_id column.
+Configurable retention with automatic cleanup via Action Scheduler.

 Location: wp-content/uploads/datamachine-files/pipeline-{id}/context/